...

 Ainoshima Stone Tumuli (相島積石塚群)

-The tumuli in the southeast of Ainoshima were determined to be the graveyard between the 4th to the 7th century.
+The tumuli in the southeast of Ainoshima were determined to be a graveyard from the 4th to the 7th century.
 A total of 254 tombs were discovered during research.
-Unlike other ancient tombs in Japan that cover the stone chamber with soil, the entire tomb is made of stones on Ainoshima.
+Unlike other ancient tombs in Japan, which are covered with soil, the entire Ainoshima tomb is made of stone.

-Due to its uniqueness, the Tumuli was determined to be a National Historic Site in 2001.
+Due to its uniqueness, the Tumuli were designated a National Historic Site in 2001.

 Ⓒ 一般社団法人新宮町おもてなし協会